WensongVincent/CLIP_modified/README.md

 [[Paper]](https://arxiv.org/abs/2103.00020)

-To use the text-image retrieval, run Zero-shot text-image retrieval using CLIP.ipynb
+To use the text-image retrieval, run file: Zero-shot text-image retrieval using CLIP.ipynb

+## Environment setup